alanreidt/range-slider-component/modules/slider/README.md

 For example, having an `200`, as an *input*, during an *initialization* (default value is `[0, 100]`), will result in `[0, 200]`.

-Analogycal situation would have a place during a *reassignment* (using *API setOptions method*) — your closest boundaries value will be changed.
+Analogical situation would have a place during a *reassignment* (using *API setOptions method*) — your closest boundaries value will be changed.

 *Output* will always return an array of numbers (even if only single value was passed).
 And that array will be sorted in ascending order.